Social power moves increase the social status of the attacker/perpetrator and decrease the status of the receiver/victim.

 Of course, you might have done something bad.

 But who says it was “terrible”?
 Maybe it was just “bad” or it was a “terrible mistake”, which is much different than just “terrible”.

 By accepting the adjective “terrible” though, you are immediately cast as the evil one, and at that point you can only explain, defend and hope to make it up to your partner.

 Loaded questions are a form of covert frames to nudge you, or trick you, into accepting the interrogator’s frame of reference.

 And when you do accept it, it doesn’t even matter how you reply to a leading question.
 Whether you agree, defend, or push back, you are still buying into their frames.

 The only way to answer leading questions is by rejecting them.

 And two particularly effective ways of rejecting the frame are to:

 - Explain you don’t agree with their choice of words and change it to what’s most suitable

-- Explain them -and to everyone around- what their game is with the leading question
+- Explain them -and to everyone around- what their game is (“going meta” technique)